KaranStwCyber/karan-cyber-journey/02_Labs/README.md

 Cybersecurity is skill-based.
 Watching videos or reading notes is not enough.
 For every platform I practice on, I create a short documentation file explaining what the task was, which commands or tools were used, what problems I faced, and what I understood from it.

-The platforms currently included here are OverTheWire (Bandit), LabEx Linux and security labs, and Linux Journey.
+The platforms currently included here are OverTheWire (Bandit), LabEx Linux and security labs.
 More platforms will be added as I progress.

 Each subfolder represents a specific platform, and inside it, every markdown file corresponds to a completed lab or level.
 The documentation is intentionally kept concise and technical.
 It focuses on execution and understanding rather than copying walkthroughs.